ubbdst/elasticsearch-rdf-river/README.rst

 "uriDescription" is set, the URIs are replaced by the resource's label.
 The label is the first of the properties given as arguments for "uriDescription", for which the resource has an object.

+Note:
-NOTE: We have excluded possibility of getting labels from SPARQL endpoint because it was error prone due to HTTP Exceptions.
+ We have excluded the possibility of getting labels from SPARQL endpoint because it was error-prone due to HTTP Exceptions.
-Currently, this is possible only if you are using TDB as your data storage and you have specified it in the river settings.
+ Currently, this feature is possible only if you are using TDB as your data storage.
+We have seen that using TDB to get labels    from a single JVM is somewhat efficient in the sense that you are capable of doing as many queries as possible in less than a    second without getting HTTP Exceptions or socket bind exceptions as contrasted to SPARQL endpoints.

 ::